 With the moderate dose of this medication, most patients remain fully asleep, although they can be awakened with minimal effort.
 Children are sometimes given a mild dose of oral medication which is carefully administered according to the child’s age and weight.

-One way of administering sedation is by having the patient breath in nitrous oxide, also known as “laughing gas”, through a mask placed over the nose.
+One way of administering sedation is by having the patient breathe in nitrous oxide, also known as “laughing gas”, through a mask placed over the nose.
 Although the nitrous oxide will definitely put the patient into a relaxed state, the gas wears off quickly.
 For this reason, adult patients who have been treated with nitrous oxide are able to drive themselves home from the procedure.
-Nitrous oxide is sometimes used as a safe alternative on children who are phobic or uncooperative about dental treatment.
+Nitrous oxide is sometimes used as a safe alternative for children who are phobic or uncooperative about dental treatment.
 Patients under minimal sedation are groggy and slur their speech, but can be easily roused.

 Intravenous (IV) sedation is a form of moderate sedation that helps establish a relaxed, calm state and allows patients to undergo even the most complex dental procedures free of anxiety.
 Sedative medication is injected directly into the bloodstream through the arm, helping a patient to fall asleep during treatment.
 This form of sedation is not performed at our office, but we do refer out to specialists.
 IV sedation is safe and effective for most patients and is most often used for shorter dental procedures because it produces almost instantaneous results.
 If a deeper level of sedation is needed, additional medication can be administered.
 A patient will need to be driven home after receiving IV sedation and should avoid driving for the rest of the day.
 Mild nausea may be a problem post-sedation but usually passes quickly.

 Benefits Of Sedation Dentistry